ISSN 1009-6248CN 61-1149/P Bimonthly

 Advance Search

-SHI Wenxiang, RAN Qiucheng, FENG Jiangpeng, et al. Discovery of Ordovician Plagiogranite from East Junggar, Xinjiang[J].
+SHI Wenxiang, RAN Qiucheng, FENG Jiangpeng, et al. Discovery of Ordovician Plagiogranite from East Junggar, XinjiangJ.
 Northwestern Geology, 2015, 48(3): 57-61.

-Citation: SHI Wenxiang, RAN Qiucheng, FENG Jiangpeng, et al. Discovery of Ordovician Plagiogranite from East Junggar, Xinjiang[J].
+Citation: SHI Wenxiang, RAN Qiucheng, FENG Jiangpeng, et al. Discovery of Ordovician Plagiogranite from East Junggar, XinjiangJ.
 Northwestern Geology, 2015, 48(3): 57-61.

 Discovery of Ordovician Plagiogranite from East Junggar, Xinjiang